Negative Pre-activations Differentiate Syntax: Ablating negative pre-activations in Wasserstein neurons uniquely harms grammar

 This intervention yields a striking result: although it affects only $\approx1\%$ of neurons, and alters only their negative pre-activations, it produces disproportionately large functional damage.
 Perplexity increases steeply with the fraction of neurons perturbed in Llama 3.1 8B, Mistral 7B v0.3, and Qwen3 8B Base, doubling in Llama and Mistral with just a $2\%$ perturbation and in Qwen with $5\%$, far exceeding random controls (Figure \ref{fig:causal_ablations}a).
 Matching the same perplexity increase with low-WD neurons requires clamping vastly more units: the effect of perturbing just $1\%$ of Wasserstein neurons per layer is only matched by perturbing roughly $50\%$ of the least-entangled neurons in Mistral, $35\%$ in Llama, and $20\%$ in Qwen per layer (Figure \ref{fig:causal_ablations}b).
 Crucially, across all three models, only the $1\%$ Wasserstein intervention, not the random or perplexity-matched controls, yields large drops in grammatical accuracy on BLiMP and TSE, with Llama and Mistral degrading more than Qwen (Figure \ref{fig:causal_ablations}c).
 Token level analysis on Llama 3.1 8B localizes the added surprisal (compared to the perplexity-matched control) to syntactic scaffolding POS classes such as determiners, punctuation, auxiliaries, and particles, but not nouns, verbs, adjectives, or adverbs (Figure \ref{fig:causal_ablations}d), confirming that the negative pre-activation region of Wasserstein neurons is not inert but mechanistically necessary for syntax.
+Additional controls validating the importance of the sign of negative pre-activations, rather than just their magnitude, can be found in Section \ref{sup:ppl_controls}.
+Repeating this analysis, but selecting neurons based on their MD instead of WD, yields the same qualitative result (Figure \ref{fig:MD_instead_of_WD}).

-Together, these results show that small, sign-specific changes to a sparse set of highly entangled neurons translate into large global effects, especially on grammar.
-A natural next question is where in the network this damage originates and how it accumulates across depth.
-To localize the mechanism, we move from model-level interventions to layer-level ablations in Llama 3.1 8B.
+To test whether the observed effects are specific to syntax rather than broad capacity loss, we evaluate the same interventions on a suite of non-grammatical benchmarks.
+We focus on Llama 3.1 8B and reuse the three ablation conditions as before.
+In each MLP gate projection, we ablate the negative pre-activations of either the top $1\%$ WD neurons, $1\%$ of randomly selected neurons, or the bottom $40\%$ WD neurons.
+We then evaluate the interventions on eight multiple-choice benchmarks that probe general reasoning and comprehension rather than syntactic competence: ARC Challenge, ARC Easy, BoolQ, HellaSwag, PIQA, SciQ, TruthfulQA, and WinoGrande.
+These tasks assess scientific and commonsense reasoning, question answering, and general reading comprehension without the potential confound of open-ended text generation.